yan-h/tonnetz/README.md

 # music-vis
-A web application for visualizing and playing musical chords
+A web application for visualizing and playing triads in the Tonnetz.

 https://yan-h.github.io/music-vis/